-I am in charge of reviewing six rotating areas of Westerville Library’s youth collection.
+At Westerville Public Library, I was in charge of reviewing six rotating areas of Westerville Library’s youth collection.
 Some of these sections have included kids graphic novels, kids chapter books, first chapter books, holiday books, and various non-fiction sections.
-I regularly review each of these areas for books in poor condition and more thoroughly review every book in each section once a year.
+I regularly reviewed each of these areas for books in poor condition and more thoroughly review every book in each section once a year.
 Books are pulled from the collection due to poor circulation, poor condition, outdated content, or inaccurate information.

-While I do not make final purchase decisions, I send new book and replacement book recommendations to the youth collection development librarian regularly.
+While I did not make final purchase decisions, I sent new book and replacement book recommendations to the youth collection development librarian regularly.